gehongyan/Kook.Net/README.md

 ### Experimental Packages

-Experimental packages provide implementations of non-official released APIs, which are not listed on official documentation, may violate the developer rules or policies, not guaranteed to be stable, and may be changed or removed in the future.
+Experimental packages offer implementations of APIs that haven't been officially released or documented.
+They may violate developer rules or policies, lack stability guarantees, and are subject to potential changes or removal in the future.

 - Kook.Net.Experimental: [NuGet](https://www.nuget.org/packages/Kook.Net.Experimental/),
   [Github Packages](https://github.com/gehongyan/Kook.Net/pkgs/nuget/Kook.Net.Experimental)